gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 Use-Cases are a concept from [Clean-](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Hexagonal Architecture](https://reflectoring.io/spring-hexagonal/).
-Maybe it sounds drastic and over-engineered but for an ever-growing enterprise application it will soon pay off.
+Maybe it sounds over-engineered but for an ever-growing enterprise application it will soon pay off.
 The new consistent structure makes it obvious for developers where to add new functionality, keeps the code extensible and testable, and prevents god classes.

 <p align="center">
 <img src="/img/use-cases.png" alt="use-cases" class="medium-zoom-image" width="800">